peterdavidfagan/ros2_robotics_research_toolkit/README.md

 ### Docker Application Deployment
 The `.docker` folder of this repository contains multiple subfolders which docker compose files that can be used to deploy containers across machines within the LAN.

-### Docker Swarm Configuration
-**Incomplete

-1. Initialize swarm on client machine
-2. Make client machine a swarm manager
-3. Add NUC and other devices as Nodes within the swarm

 ### Docker GUI Prerequisites
 If you wish to run a container that contains GUI applications (e.g. rviz) you need to first manage X-server authentication.
 The most basic way to do so is through enabling access to all local applications by running: